 Watch paragliders descend onto the north shores of Phewa Lake from the comforts of your room in this bi-level contemporary rotunda, which is a rare architectural find in Pokhara.

-Krishna's Cottages, composed of two 800 sq ft suites, is tucked away on a hillock behind Krishna's Kitchen, a wonderful Thai restaurant with garden on Khapaundi Cove just two miles north of Lakeside.
+Krishna's Cottages, composed of two 800 sq ft suites, is tucked away on a hillock behind Krishna's Kitchen, a wonderful Thai restaurant with a garden on Khapaundi Cove just two miles north of Lakeside.
 Besides the rooms, which are sunny and spacious, you'll be blown away by the bathrooms and walk-in shower, which are by far the coolest in all of Nepal.

 Mum's Garden Resort

-While it's not the newest hotel in town, family-run Sampada Inn has excellent traditional character for a standard-priced boutique hotel.
+While it's not the newest hotel in town, the family-run Sampada Inn has excellent traditional character for a standard-priced boutique hotel.
 Unlike the concrete properties that are being constructed everywhere, 21-room Sampada Inn is made of ancient bricks from Bhaktapur and features dark hand-carved woodwork on the exterior, so it's Newari to the core.